eager-hun/Answer/private/website_instances/example-website/permanent_storage/content_files/locale_primary/static_page/mc-operating-manual__field_body.md

 is accessible via the _admin interface_).

-## <span class="anchor" id="anchor--new-website"></span>Adding a new website instance to an installation

-1. Duplicate the `example_website`'s directories, renaming the duplicate directories' names to the desired name of your new site instance (`cp -r example_website new_instance_name`), in the following locations:
-  - `private/cache/`
-  - `private/config/`
-  - `private/definitions/`
-  - `private/permanent_storage/`
-2. Update the new instance's `config.php` with the new site's configuration.
-3. Then set the active instance in `director.php`'s `@ingroup configuration`.
-4. Check if everything works, and you have a working 'clone' of the `example_website`.
-5. You can start modifying the definition- and content-related files of your instance to reflect your wishes.

 ## <span class="anchor" id="anchor--initial-deploy"></span>Steps for initial deploy onto public server over FTP

 1. place the unpacked installation into the _staging_ directory on server,